gceleghin/i-control_xml2xlsx/README.md

   - Just drag and drop the xml on the script, but please note you won't read any error in this way.
 Try it from the command line if it doesn't work.

+## Limits

+Sadly i-control's XML output isn't as complete as its xls one.
+There are measurements that only appear when using i-control with Excel installed, like the "Gain" value: as it doesn't appear in the XML of the same measurement, the script can't transcribe it.

 ## To Dos

 I didn't have many outputs to test it so for now it may not handle every type of measurement.